-We cover second opinions.
+We cover second opinions

 This is at no cost to you.
-If you want a second opinion about your treatment options, ask your PCP to refer you for another opinion.
-If you want to see a provider outside our network, you or your provider will need to get our approval first.
+If you want a second opinion about your treatment options, ask your PCP to refer you for another opinion, or we can arrange one for you.
+If you want to see a provider outside our network, Trillium will arrange this for you.